It starts with cuddling.

 "If—If you don't want—"

 "No," Derek says, understanding.
-"Shut the—shut up.
-No. I want—" He tries to catch his breath.
+"I'm just—don't you want me to—I want—" He tries to catch his breath.
 "I want.
-Stiles, I—" He wants so badly, suddenly.
+Stiles, I—" It blindsides him: he does.
+He wants so badly, suddenly.
 Something he didn't know he wanted, something it had never occurred to him he could have, until about an hour ago.
 He wants it the way you want something someone wants to take away from you.
 He wants it abstractly, like when you know you want to order dessert but you haven't seen the menu yet.
 He wants it passively and deeply.
 He wants it, but not yet.
 "Do it," he says firmly, maintaining eye contact.
 Stiles smiles a little, tentative.

 "Not until you make me an honest woman," he teases, grinning now.